syahmisamsudin/ibmdataanalystcapstoneproject/README.md

 As a Data Analyst, i will be assisting with this initiative and have been tasked with collecting data from various sources and identifying trends for this year's report on emerging skills.
 I will be collecting the top programming skills that are most in demand from various sources including job postings, training portals and surveys.

+After that, I will begin analyzing the data and identify insights and trends that may include the following:
+ - What are the top programming languages in demand?
+ - What are the top database skills in demand?
+ - What are the popular IDEs?